THE PERFECT MAN-Is there such an animal?

 All three of these perceptions are part of all of us.
 So, that ideally perfect person is out there for everyone; but the trick to finding and recognizing them lies within each of us alone; and our individual perceptions of what we think is ideal, perfect, acceptable (barely, satisfactory, or adequate), or totally unacceptable (displeasing and/or unwelcome).

 Is there any truth to the saying that: "opposites attract" ?
-Or, are we attracted to those most like ourselves?

 Let's Take a Poll (vote here and then see which category you fit into at the end of this article)